Aicent-Stack/manifesto/rfcs/RFC-004-ZCMK-BLOOD.md

 ---

 ### 4. Technical Foundation & Economic Evolution
-*Activating the Aicent.com namespace—a strategic digital crossroads historically recognized for its role in global clearing and value mediation—ZCMK transforms the paradigm of resource exchange into the realm of Autonomous AI Economics.
-While legacy architectures imposed frictional taxes on data mobility and interconnectivity, ZCMK facilitates "Metabolism"—a zero-commission protocol for the frictionless circulation of value at nanosecond resolution, ensuring that capital flows as efficiently as the intelligence it fuels.*
+*Activating the strategic coordinates of ZCMK.com, RFC-004 establishes the Metabolic Engine of the Aicent Stack.
+This strategic namespace serves as the primary anchor for a high-frequency, zero-commission value circulation layer.
+While legacy financial and cloud architectures imposed extractive frictional taxes on compute mobility and interconnectivity, ZCMK facilitates "Metabolism"—achieving the frictionless circulation of value at nanosecond resolution.
+By embedding clearing logic directly within the neural spine, ZCMK ensures that capital flows as efficiently as the intelligence it fuels, maintaining the economic homeostasis of the planetary grid.*

 ---
 **SYSTEM STATUS: HOMEOTASIS**